wemgl/edu-errstrat-go-code/exercises/rollback-with-saga/README.md

 During this exercise, you will:

-- Orchestrate microservices using a Saga pattern to implement compensating transactions
+- Orchestrate Activities using a Saga pattern to implement compensating transactions
 - Handle failures with rollback logic
+-

 Make your changes to the code in the `practice` subdirectory (look for `TODO` comments that will guide you to where you should make changes to the code).
 If